a-slice-of-py/data-scientist-hub/docs/blog/posts/aws-dynamodb.md

 ---
 date: 2021-12-21
+authors:
+  - silvio
 categories:
   - Guides
+tags:
+  - AWS
+  - NoSQL
+  - DynamoDB
 ---

-# DynamoDB
+# An introduction to Amazon DynamoDB

-An overview of AWS DynamoDB NoSQL database.
+An overview of Amazon DynamoDB NoSQL database.

 <!-- more -->